hexagontk/codecv/README.md

 Here you can see a [3 min quick demo](https://youtu.be/t4aOSJibuzs).

+> [!NOTE]
+> Follow the @hexagon_kt Twitter account to be updated with the improvements on this and other
+> development tools.

 ## 💻 Install
 1. Download the latest binary from the [releases page](https://github.com/hexagonkt/codecv/releases)
 2. Copy or link the binary to a directory in the PATH